llealloo/audiolink/Docs/README.md

     // the surface.
     autocorrvalue = autocorrvalue * (.5-abs(vp.y)) * 0.4 + .6;

+    // Perform same operation to find max.
+The 0th bin on the
+    // autocorrelator will almost always be the max o.corrmax = AudioLinkLerp( ALPASS_AUTOCORRELATOR ) * 0.2 + .6;

     // Modify the original vertices by this amount. vp *= autocorrvalue;